fullstack-hy2020/misc/project.md

 In the email you need to specify your student number and GitHub account

 If you have a private repository, add users mluukkai, outisa and sinikala as collaborators.

-If your work has more than one repository, add links to other repositories to your main repository readme file.